MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 # Generic hash map

-Because a hash map is a much more complex data structure than a stack, GCC struggles to optimize it perfectly, even with macros.
+Because a hash map is a much more complex data structure than a stack, GCC struggles to optimize it perfectly, even with macros and extra flags:

-Clang on the other hand manages to completely optimize the below macro-based hash map away, which isn't surprising, given that Clang generally produces more optimized Assembly than GCC.

-GCC doesn't on the other hand, even when passed these extra flags:
 - `-finline-limit=999999`
 - `--param max-inline-insns-single=999999`
 - `--param max-inline-insns-auto=999999`

-It still keeps the `calloc()` and `free()` around:
+GCC still keeps the `calloc()` and `free()` calls around:
 ```nasm
 "main":
     sub     rsp, 8